End-point assessors are in demand. In fact, thousands will be needed as end-point assessments continue to ramp up.

 End-point assessment is different to traditional vocational assessment – it is high-stakes.
 Apprentices pass and fail according to your assessment of their competence.

 If you’re thinking of becoming an end-point assessor, this may feel a bit overwhelming.
 SDN runs an accredited Level 3 Award in Undertaking End-Point Assessment to help potential end-point assessors prepare to deliver robust end-point assessments and prove their credentials to hiring EPAOs.
+In addition to the core content, we include insights from our work with over 50 EPAOs, as well as specific content on remote assessments.

 Already meet the requirements?
 Register with FE recruitment specialists